 The base for the calculation of self-employed work accidents insurance contribution is the self-employed taxable income.
-During 2015 - 2017 the contribution rate was of 1%.
-In 2018, the contribution for work accidents has been dropped.
+During 2013 - 2016 the contribution rate was of 1%.

 EUROMOD notes: If a person has both employment and self-employment income but the period spent in employment is less than 12 months, it is assumed that employment and self-employment income were generated in different periods.
 The contributory base for social insurance contributions is assumed to be the minimum insurable income-i.e. a third of the average gross wage for all self-employed paying this contribution.
 The same applies for sickness and accident insurance contributions.
 The exemption of income from intellectual property rights from sickness and work accident insurance is not simulated.
 There is a switch tca_ro implemented for the adjustment of tax compliance (social insurance, health insurance, income tax) in the case of self-employed working in agriculture, living in rural areas with an income level below the average gross wage.
 It is assumed that if the above conditions are satisfied, than the individual does not pay taxes.